-4.1.1 Decompaction
+440 4.1.1 Decompaction

-Decompaction corrections can refer to the correction of two processes: (i) post-depositional compaction of the beds directly underlying the sample, which is mostly relevant for top-of-basal peat samples and can be up to 5 m and (ii) the self-compaction of the sampled material.
-This is a smaller component, but it applies to all peat samples, with the correction averaging 0.06 m.
+Decompaction corrections can refer to the correction of two processes: (i) post-depositional compaction of the beds directly underlying the sample, which is mostly relevant for top-of-basal peat samples and can be up to 5 m and (ii) to the self-compaction of the sampled material.
+This is a smaller component, but it applies to all peat samples, the correction averaging 0.06 m.
 The post-depositional compaction is corrected for using the depth to the consolidated substrate (m) (Field 18 in supplementary HOLSEA workbook) and a decompaction factor.
-The decompaction factor depends on the overburden thickness (Field 17), with peat beds deeper below the surface experiencing more compaction than the shallower peat beds.
-For samples taken deeper

-- 500 than 20 m below the surface (n = 21), a decompaction factor of 3 is used.
-A decompaction factor of 2 is used for samples shallower than 2 m below the surface (n = 119).
-For all other samples between 2 and 20 m, a decompaction factor of 2.5 m is used.
+The decompaction factor depends on the overburden thickness, with peat beds deeper below the surface experiencing more compaction than the shallower peat beds.
+For samples taken deeper than 20 m below the surface (x = 21) a decompaction factor of 3 is used.
+A decompaction factor of 2 is used for samples shallower than 2 m below the surface (x = 130).
+For all other samples in between 2 and 20 m a decompaction factor of 2.5 m is used.
 This is documented as the compaction correction (m) (Field 64) in the HOLSEA workbook.
-We present an example from the first category to demonstrate how the decompaction factor affects the compaction correction, expressed as an offset to sample depth.
-A decompaction factor of 3 implies that, at the time of inundation, the peaty layer between the sample and the - 505 Pleistocene substrate was three times thicker than its current thickness (T), recorded as "Depth-to-consolidated-surface" in Field 18.
-Therefore, the upward offset stored in Field 64 should be 3 times the current elevation above the consolidated surface, which equals 2 times the thickness from Field 18 (T + 2T = 3T; thus, 3T T = 2T).
-For decompaction factors of 2 and 2.5, the multiplier used in Field 64 is 1 and 1.5, respectively. - 510 In specific cases, when land was reclaimed and the current land surface is below modern MSL, e.g. 'deep polders', the decompaction could be underestimated since the current overburden thickness is lower than before reclamation, which is currently not accounted for.
+In specific cases from reclaimed land the decompaction could be underestimated, since the current overburden thickness is lower than before reclamation, which is currently not accounted for.
 The associated uncertainty is compaction correction dependent (Field 65).
-The compaction correction uncertainty considers an error margin of 0.02 m for the depth to the consolidated surface and assumes an uncertainty of 0.5 in the decompaction factor $(\sqrt{(\frac{0.02}{Field \ 18})^2 + \frac{0.5}{decompaction \ factor}})^2 compaction \ correction \ (Field \ 64))$ .
-Thus, for a sample with a midpoint 0.10 m above the consolidated substrate and taken 8 m below the surface, the decompacted midpoint is $0.25\pm0.07$ m above this substrate (with 0.25=0.10+0.15 = Field 18 + Field 64).
+The compaction correction uncertainty considers an error margin of 0.02 m for the depth to consolidated surface and assumes an uncertainty of 0.5 in the decompaction factor.
+Thus, for a sample with a midpoint 0.10 m above the consolidated substrate and taken 8 m below the surface, the decompacted midpoint is 0.25±0.07 m above this substrate.

-For the sample thickness (Field 21), a decompaction factor of 2.5 is applied around the sample midpoint, consistent with investigations in Van Asselen (2011) and past usage in Hijma and Cohen (2019).
-The sample decompaction uncertainty (Field

-- 520 24; 'Sample thickness uncertainty (m)') is set to half the decompacted sample thickness.
+For the sample thickness (Field 21) a decompaction factor of 2.5 is applied around the sample midpoint, consistent with investigations in Van Asselen (2011) and past usage in Hijma and Cohen (2019).
+The sample decompaction uncertainty (Field 24; 'Sample thickness uncertainty (m)') is set to half the decompacted sample thickness.
 This is a modification of earlier decompaction approaches by Berendsen et al. (2007) and Van de Plassche et al. (2010) who used a decompaction factor of 2.5 for the bases of their sampled beds and 3.5 for their tops, accounting for both the compaction of the underlying unconsolidated sediment as well as the compaction of the sample itself.
-In the HOLSEA format, these two components are split into separate steps, which is why a single decompaction factor was used to correct the sample thickness relative to the mid-point and a - 525 separate decompaction factor for decompacting the underlying unconsolidated sediments.
-This also allows us to account for the larger variations in sample depths encountered in the HOLSEA-NL data, compared to the smaller variations in depths in the studies by Berendsen et al. (2007) and Van de Plassche et al. (2010), which focused on specific sites.
+In the HOLSEA format these two components are split into separate steps, which is why a single decompaction factor was used to correct the sample thickness relative to the mid-point and a separate decompaction factor for the compacting the underlying unconsolidated sediments.
+This also allows to account for the larger variations in sample depths which are encountered in the HOLSEA-NL data, compared to the smaller variations in depths in the studies of by Berendsen et al. (2007) and Van de Plassche et al. (2010), which focused on specific sites.

-4.1.2 Past Tidal Amplitude and Flood-basin Effect
+4.1.2 Past tidal amplitude and flood-basin effect